Service Level Agreement

 Structure of the SLA document

-The purpose of the SLA document is to build a shared understanding with external parties about:
+The purpose of the SLA document is to set the expectations for external parties about:

 DoS (definition of service): What is the service